boardgamersofhyderabad/boardgamersofhyderabad.github.io/index.md

 sections:
   - name: Home
     heading: Board Gamers of Hyderabad
-    content: Welcome to most happening club in Hyderabad
+    content: Welcome to most happening club in Hyderabad!

   - name: Who We Are
     heading: Who We Are